bcgov/ckan-ui/pages/dps_bcdc_content.md

 **State**: When creating a new metadata record, the state will be set to DRAFT once you click on this state.

-**Resource Status** is the status of the dataset as described by one of the types below:
+**Resource Status**: is the status of the dataset as described by one of the types below:
 + A dataset or record changes status over its lifecycle.

     |Data Update Status| Description|